hpaskov/NuclearADMM/Readme.txt

 ***Contents
 ** ADMM - Folder containing NuclearADMM routines
-** Data - Contains feature matrix, target values, and fold ids for running CCLE IC50 experiments ** Compile_Linux.m - Call this to compile Mex files for Linux.
-Note that files compiled under Matlab 2013 for Redhat Linux are already included.
+** Compile_Linux/Windows/Mac.m - Call this to compile Mex files for appropriate OS.
-** Compile_Linux.m - Call this to compile Mex files for Windows.
-Note that files compiled under Matlab 2010 for are already included.
+** Compile_Linux_OMP/Windows_OMP.m - Call this to compile Mex files for appropriate OS with OpenMP support (please uncomment relevant sections of C files in subdirectories to use OpenMP).
-** Nuclear_ADMM_API.pdf - Manual for using NuclearADMM
+** Nuclear_ADMM_API.pdf - Manual for using NuclearADMM.
-** Run_CCLE_IC50.m - Main routine for running CCLE experiments.
-Please use this as an example for how to use the code.
+** Run_Sample.m - Sample main routine.